grafana/metrictank/GOVERNANCE.md

 Depending on the subject matter, as laid out above, different methods of voting are used.

-For all votes, including [lazy consensus](#consensus), voting must be open for at least 21 days.
+For all votes, including [lazy consensus](#consensus), voting must be open for at least 14 days unless otherwise specified in this document.
 The end date should be clearly stated in the call to vote.
 A vote may be called and closed early if enough votes have come in one way so that further votes cannot change the final decision.

 In all cases, all and only team members are eligible to vote, with the sole exception of the forced removal of a team member, in which said member is not eligible to vote.